-Some of the decline is because workout frequency and intensity tend to decrease with age.
+Some of the declines are because workout frequency and intensity tend to decrease with age.

 Yet there is still far more than keeping up with your workout routine.
-Considering professional athletes, in the 2017 season, only 5 NFL players were over the age of 40.
+Considering professional athletes, in the 2017 season, only 5 NFL players were over 40.
 Four Kickers/Punters and one Quarterback—the GOAT, Tom Brady.

 Here are only a few of the reasons you feel old…